 You can also file a dispute with the original creditor, which gives you the opportunity to bypass dealing with the collection agency.
 In order for this tactic to work, you must also dispute the account with the credit bureaus themselves.

-Finally, it is possible to negotiate with the collection agency itself, such as agreeing to pay a lump sum (which is significantly lower than the requested total) in order for them to write off the debt.
+Finally, it is possible to negotiate with the collection agency itself, such as agreeing to pay a lump sum (which is significantly lower than the requested total) for them to remove the debt from your credit report.
 However, if possible, it’s preferable to find ways around dealing with the collection agency directly.

 Improving Your Credit Score and Maintaining Good Credit for the Future